TSPLOST

 Public Involvement

-A series of open houses will take place, giving residents the opportunity to learn more about projects proposed for the upcoming TSPLOST renewal, and provide input on future improvement projects throughout Sandy Springs.
+A series of open houses will provide residents with opportunities to learn more about projects proposed for the upcoming TSPLOST renewal and provide input on future improvement projects throughout Sandy Springs.

 - Sandy Springs City Hall, 1 Galambos Way